10 through 13, I'm going to skip this stupid global warming stuff.

 Where did I see that?

-Is it Pennsylvania that I saw that was it?
+Is it Pennsylvania that I saw that?

-Something tells me it was Pennsylvania, that they've sent out a request for people to answer the phones.
+Something tells me it was Pennsylvania that they've sent out a request for people to answer the phones.

 I'll try to find out during the break, which I have to take now.